christiancasal/liri/README.md

 ####Description

-LIRI will is command line node app that takes in parameters and gives you back data.
+LIRI will is command line node app that takes in commands and gives you back data.
+Also, maintains a log of commands given

+####Commands
+Twitter: my-tweets + username
+OMDB: movie-this + movie
+Spotify: spotify-this-song + song name

 ####Technology